 Fishing is a favorite outdoor pastime for many people.
 Alone or with friends and family, fishing can be a fun and relaxing opportunity to enjoy the outdoors.
-In 2016, over 35 million people went fishing, many of them on public lands and waters.
-From the calm of fly fishing in a Montana stream to the thrill of sportfishing in the Gulf of Mexico, fishing is a great way to support conservation and inspire your next water-cooler story.
+In 2020, over 55 million people fished at least once, many of them on public lands and waters.
+From the calm of fly fishing in a Montana stream to the thrill of sportfishing in the Gulf of Mexico, fishing is a great way to support conservation and inspire your next outdoor adventure story.

-Whether you’re an experienced angler or you’ve never cast a line in your life, check out our tips on what you need to know when you try to hook the big one.
+Whether you’re an experienced angler or you're about to go fishing for the first time, check out our tips on what you need to know when you try to hook the big one.

-While catch and release is often the responsible and lawful thing to do (depending on your state regulated catch limits and seasons), there are times when it may be better to keep what you catch, particularly if you find a non-native or invasive species on the end of your line.
-Aquatic nuisances like Asian carp can wreak economic and environmental havoc so be sure to familiarize yourself with the native species in your favorite fishing spots.
+While catch and release is often the responsible and lawful thing to do (depending on your state-regulated catch limits and seasons), there are times when it may be better to keep what you catch, particularly if you find a non-native or invasive species on the end of your line.
+Aquatic nuisances like invasive carp can wreak economic and environmental havoc, so be sure to familiarize yourself with the species in your favorite fishing spots.
+It’s also important to help prevent the spread of invasive species by always cleaning, draining, and drying your boat, gear, and shoes before leaving the water, and never dump live fish or bait from one body of water into another.

 You can learn more about how fish populations are managed by visiting a hatchery.
-These facilities study fish species, and hatch and release them in large numbers.
-Producing fish is an irreplaceable tool in managing or restoring fisheries, whether they are non-game or game fish species.
+The National Fish Hatchery System raises and stocks over 98 million fish every year to support recreational fishing, Tribal subsistence fisheries, and the recovery and restoration of imperiled species.
+These facilities study fish species and propagate and release them in large numbers.
+Producing fish is an irreplaceable tool in managing or restoring fisheries, whether they are imperiled or game fish species.
 Hatcheries complement habitat conservation.
-In doing so, the U.S. Fish and Wildlife Service helps provide recreation opportunities to America’s 34 million anglers who spend $36 billion annually in pursuit of their favorite pastime.

-What style of fishing and what you’re trying to catch determines the type of gear you need.
-Freshwater fishing, saltwater fishing, ice fishing and fly fishing each require different equipment and bait, but at it’s simplest, you can go fishing with just a rod, line, hook and bait.
+The style of fishing and what you’re trying to catch determines the type of gear you need.
+Freshwater fishing, saltwater fishing, ice fishing and fly fishing each require different equipment and bait, but at its simplest, you can go fishing with just a rod, line, hook and bait.
 For many anglers, their first memory of fishing involves tying a line to a cane pole and putting a wriggling worm or a piece of corn on a hook.
-Learn more about fishing basics.
+Learn more about fishing basics or check out these tips for new anglers.

 Once you’re hooked, fishing can become a serious passion.
 Many people invest in high-tech gadgets, specialty tackle and even boats.
 It’s up to you to find the level of commitment you’re willing to make.

 One thing every angler needs is a state license.
 Buying a fishing license is quick, easy and directly contributes toward conservation efforts.
-In most states, licenses can be purchased online, by phone or at retail establishments.
+In most states, you can purchase licenses online, by phone or at retail establishments.

 No matter where you are, you’re probably not far from a good fishing spot.
 From mighty rivers winding through remote wilderness to lakes and ponds in the shadows of skyscrapers, anglers will find a way to fish.
 Public lands like national wildlife refuges, national lakeshores, national seashores, public beaches and wild and scenic rivers offer excellent fishing and gorgeous scenery.